 Chia seed is rich in fiber.
 The fiber keeps you full for long; it promotes the feeling of satiety.
 The seeds will absorb the water in your stomach, which causes them to expand.
 In turn, this increases the feeling of being full while slowing down the absorption rate of food.
 The result of reduced eating is a reduction in weight.

 Also, chia seed has a protein that reduces appetite and the intake of food.
 Some studies have indicated that if you take chia seeds for breakfast, it increases satiety, and it reduces food intake in the short-term.

 It is important to note that chia seeds alone cannot cause significant weight loss.
-You should use it as an additional method of weight loss programs like exercise for weight loss and if have belly fat you should also perform exercise for lose belly fat along with chia seeds.
+You should use it as an additional method of weight loss programs like exercise for weight loss and if you have belly fat you should also perform exercises for lose belly fat along with chia seeds.

 Chia seeds come with an abundance of fiber, notably the insoluble fiber.
 The insoluble fiber usually turns into a gel when it comes in contact with water.
 When the fiber adds to stool, it increases the bulk.
 In turn, this aids in the bowel movement, a feature that eliminates constipation.
 Similarly, the fiber has been found to help in the process s of digestion.